auth0/docs/articles/quickstart/webapp/rails/03-user-profile.md

 ---
 title: User Profile
-description: Access the user profile information using OmniAuth-Auth0 strategy.
+description: This tutorial demonstrates shows how to access the user profile information using OmniAuth-Auth0 strategy.
 budicon: 448
 github:
   path: 03-User-Profile